 What is Financial Management?

 Maximizing wealth is the fundamental goal of financial management, whether for an individual, a business, a government agency, or a nonprofit organization.
-Let’s examine the numerous methods of financial administration in detail.
+Let’s understand types of financial management in detail.

 Types of Financial Management